 It is obviously clear from the start that Lady Tremaine and Ella’s father are ill-suited for each other.
 He’s a quiet, country merchant homebody while she’s obviously used to a more active and cosmopolitan lifestyle.
 I honestly think they should have decided to sit down and have an honest discussion with each other prior to their nuptials about what sort of lives they each wanted to live.
 They might not have married after all and there may not have been a story, but it’s something everyone should do before deciding to tie themselves to another person.

 Instead of dealing with the difficulties arising in his home life, Ella’s father decides to throw himself into his work.
 It’s not a healthy attitude to take.
-Then again, he’s not in a healthy mind frame in any case.
+Then again, he’s not in a healthy mind frame in any case, he doesn’t even care about the fact that he is losing his hair, he should get to know the castor oil and hair growth benefits.
 He hasn’t been since his wife’s death.
 When he goes off on his final voyage, he reiterates the idea that Ella should be kind to her step-family no matter how occasionally difficult they might be.

 The transition from member of the household to member of the staff is a gradual one for our heroine.
 She takes it all in stride because she’s just being kind to her new family.
 Her step-sisters aren’t dealing well with sharing a smaller bedroom?
 Sure, they can have Ella’s larger room.
 Lady Tremaine suggests that Ella should relocate to the attic since the rest of the house is to be renovated?
 That’s no problem at all.
 Let’s make lemons out of that lemonade!
 The staff has to be dismissed but the household still has to be maintained?
 Ella will happily take care of her beloved home.
 She doesn’t mind at all.